FHICT-S-Siem/S4-SiemLucassen-SmartHome/README.md

 ## About
 This project focuses on finding & realizing creative 'smart home' ideas using IT Techniques featuring Machine Learning, web-applications and IoT devices.
-This idea was created due to 'Freaky-fridays' at my college, where I am allowed to spend ~140 hours to work on a personal project during the 4th Semester.
-Because there is a time factor, I will keep the first iterations effecient and simple, and will keep investigate and implement features along the way.
+This idea was created due to 'Freaky-fridays-challenge' at my college, where I am allowed to spend ~140 hours to work on a personal project during the 4th Semester.
+Because there is a time factor, I will keep the first iterations efficient and simple, and will keep investigating and implement features along the way.

+The feature I implemented first, is a way for me to get notified on the smarthome dashboard, when my cat(Sammy) is in front or outside my living room window door, so I can let him in and out.
+My cat could just go through the back door cat-flap, but most of the time he wants to go out in the front-yard, so my stubborn cat will sit on our windowsill until he gets what he wants.

 ## Technologies
 ### Software